 In 1940 Ventspils was overrun by Soviet Union forces, only to be taken by Germans in 1941.
 Interestingly, by the time Berlin fell in 1945, German troops still held Ventspils, sparing the city from destruction associated with Soviet reconquest.
 After German surrender Soviets received the city peacefully.

 The main use Soviets had for Ventspils port was that of oil export.
 They also established a major radar installation in the suburbs.
 Nearly all ethnic Germans and many Latvians were deported, but thousands of Russians were moved in, growing Ventspils population to 27000 by 1959 (60,4% Latvians) and 51000 by 1989.
 New concrete slab districts have been constructed in the south to accommodate the new settlers.
-By 1989 Latvians made up merely 43% of population and the city was predominantly Russian speaking.
+By 1989 Latvians made up merely 43% of the population and the city was predominantly Russian-speaking.

 Ventspils in restored Latvia (1990-)